Workers’ Compensation Attorneys Woodbridge, NJ

 All of these situations will require a knowledgeable Workers’ Compensation attorney who won’t back down to the insurance carrier’s representatives.
 You can count on the lawyers Rudnick, Addonizio, Pappa & Casazza to fight for your right to medical treatment, lost wages and, when the time comes, a cash settlement for your long-term disabilities.

-Contact Rudnick Law about Your Denied Workers’ Compensation Claims
+Contact Rudnick Law About Your Denied Workers’ Compensation Claims in Marlboro, New Jersey

 Insurance carriers work with particular doctors routinely when it comes to workplace injury patients.
 That’s because these doctors understand the importance of handling Workers’ Comp case efficiently; the faster the employee gets better, the faster they get back to work.
 Since the doctor gets paid based on how well he or she handles these workplace injury cases, it stands to reason they have an interest in moving patients through the process.
 This means Workers’ Comp docs may be quick to claim you’ve reached maximum medical improvement.
 They may not be willing to order tests or provide treatment you feel would benefit your recovery.